mercuryy-1337/DebridMediaOrganiser/README.md

 3. Destination directory where the symlinks will be created and organised into (dest_dir). <br/>

-the optional --force flag enables the script to automatically select a result for TV show searches without requiring user input.
+the optional --force flag enables the script to automatically select a result for TV show searches without requiring user input. the optional --loop flag enables the script to automatically run every 5 minutes and automatically choose a result for you

 ## Example